-While every effort has been made to ensure the accuracy of the information contained herein, the University of Wyoming College of Law reserves the right to make changes at any time without prior notice.
-Notification of changes and additions will be distributed by mail or by e-mail.
+Student Handbook 2024 - 2025 While every effort has been made to ensure the accuracy of the information contained herein, the University of Wyoming College of Law reserves the right to make changes at any time without prior notice.
 Students are responsible for familiarizing themselves with the information herein and with any and all subsequent changes in official policies, procedures, and regulations.
 For a printed copy of the student handbook, please send an email request to lawadmis@uwyo.edu.